-When viewing a kit whose components are dependent on a main kit component, the movement history will be directed to the movement history of the main component.
-If the kit is dependent on all components, then the movement will be directed to the component with the lowest available inventory.
+When viewing a kit with a Main Component inventory dependancy, the movement history will be directed to the movement history of the main component.
+If the kit is dependent on All Components, then the movement will be directed to the component with the lowest available inventory.

 From the action menu you can export the movement history to an excel file.
 Clicking on View Reserved Orders will open a grid on the Manage Orders page with all reserved orders.

 of the item from the time it was first entered into the system, click View All

 Movement.
 In this view you'll also see the name of the user or customer who

 Vendor DropShip Related Settings

 When dropshipping, you may not want the inventory to be included in the calculations.
 When you edit a vendor, select Dropship Preferences from the Toolbox and enabled Do Not count Inventory for DropShip PO.